fjudith/docker-wordpress/README.md

 ## Updating

-Because the `docker-compose` levegare persistent volume in the Wordpress root directory, its required to open a session in the `cli` container in order to run the command `wp core update`.
+Because the `docker-compose` leverage persistent volume in the Wordpress root directory, its required to open a session in the `cli` container in order to run the command `wp core update`.

 ### Interactive